OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 This document specifies the method of

-* applications to obtain the OAuth tokens in an appropriately secure manner for higher risk access to data in a manner that meets the requirements of [Open Banking Brasil](https://www.in.gov.br/en/web/dou/-/resolucao-conjunta-n-1-de-4-de-maio-de-2020-255165055);
+* applications to obtain the OAuth tokens in an appropriately secure manner for higher risk access to data in a manner that meets the requirements of [Open Finance Brasil](https://www.in.gov.br/en/web/dou/-/resolucao-conjunta-n-1-de-4-de-maio-de-2020-255165055);
 * applications to use OpenID Connect to identify the customer; and
 * applications to use OpenID Connect to assert identity of the customer;

-This document is applicable to all participants engaging in Open Banking in Brasil.
+This document is applicable to all participants engaging in Open Finance in Brasil.

 # Normative references